-In the 1950s, Rogers switched the name from nondirective to client-centered therapy.
-This name reflected Rogers' realization that clients did prefer at least some subtle guidance.
-His therapeutic method began to change.
-He wrote the ground-breaking book, "On Becoming a Person," in 1961.
-Now, he asserted that:
+In the 1950s, Rogers changed the name of this type of therapy from nondirective to client-centered therapy.
+This name reflected Rogers's realization that clients generally preferred some amount of guidance from the therapist.
+His therapeutic method began to change, and Rogers wrote the ground-breaking book, "On Becoming a Person," in 1961.
+In this book, he asserted that:

-- The therapist should also be acutely aware of the client's frame of reference.
+- It can be essential to be acutely aware of the client's frame of reference.

-- People tend toward self-actualization, which motivates them.
+- People tend to move toward self-actualization, which can motivate them.

 Throughout the 1970s, Rogers was still fine-tuning his method.
-During this period, he focused on what the therapist's role should be.
-Then, during the 1980s Rogers' therapy, which he now called person-centered therapy, was first used or expanded for industry, conflict resolution, family, health care, and cross-cultural applications.
+During this period, he mainly focused on the therapist's role.
+Then, during the 1980s, Rogers’s therapy, which he now called person-centered therapy, was expanded for industry, conflict resolution, family, healthcare, and cross-cultural applications.

-Originally, Rogers replaced the usual term "patient" for "client," because the term patient indicated that therapy was for sick people.
-He saw his clients as people who wanted his help in resolving their problems for themselves.
-Although he had deemed the word client was more positive than patient, he eventually chose this new name of person-centered therapy because of his focus on the client as a human.
+Originally, Rogers replaced the usual term "patient" with "client," because the term “patient” could indicate that therapy was for sick people.
+He generally saw his clients as people who wanted his help in resolving their problems for themselves.
+Although he believed the term “client” was more positive than “patient,” he eventually chose the name of person-centered therapy because of his focus on the client as a human.

-The role of the therapist in client-centered therapy was first laid out by Carl Rogers, and Rogers' method is still the standard treatment, although it has been refined somewhat.
+The role of the therapist in nondirective psychotherapy was first established by Carl Rogers, and Rogers's method is generally still the standard treatment.
 Rogers used several distinct ideas in combination as he developed the overall method.

-Empathy means the counselor can mentally put themselves in the other person's shoes to understand and be aware of their feelings.
-Congruence refers to transparency.
-In other words, the therapist should be authentic rather than putting up a false front.
-Unconditional positive regard means that the therapist fully accepts the client in the therapeutic process, no matter what the client is going through or what feelings they're having.
+Empathy generally means the counselor can mentally put themselves in the client’s shoes to understand and be aware of their feelings.
+Congruence typically refers to transparency, meaning that the therapist should be authentic in communication with their clients.
+Unconditional positive regard usually means that the therapist fully accepts the client in the therapeutic process, no matter what the client is going through or what they may be feeling.

-In addition to the therapist's traits, they also need to approach therapy with certain assumptions.
-In client-centered therapy, the three most important assumptions the therapist brings to therapy are:
+In addition to the therapist's traits, they may also need to approach therapy with certain assumptions.
+In nondirective therapy, the most important assumptions the therapist brings to therapy may be the following:

 - Humans are fundamentally good.